cxzheng/ModalSound/IsoStuffer/README.md

 For macOS, I use homebrew to download most of the required packages.
 If certain packages are missing from brew, install them from source code.
 As for other Linux distros, similar steps follow.

-On macOS, I have experienced dynamic linking issues and
-> A Framework is created by default.
-Uncomment a line in QGLViewer.pro if you want to create a .dylib instead.

 ### Windows